richard-to/richard-to.github.io/programming/_posts/2014-03-24-hough-transform.md

 ---
 layout: post
-title: "First attempt at Hough transform"
+title: "Hough transform - First attempt"
 ---

 A common problem in digital image processing is detecting straight lines.
 The brute force solution is to test every point for lines.
 This approach is computationally intensive.